Linueks/QuantumComputing/IBM-quantum-challenge/README.md

 - [ ] Look into usecases for the four "trash" qubits on the Jakarta system.
 - [ ] Look into symmetries of the Hamiltonian and use these to post process on the end state.
 - [ ] The way of doing the Trotterization is not unique.
 Test different ways of splitting the product.
+- [ ] Learn about Mitiq Python package for error mitigation / post processing